StarpTech/k-andy/README.md

 - Services of type `LoadBalancer` are implemented via [Klipper Service Load Balancer](https://github.com/k3s-io/klipper-lb).
 - Storage is provionised via [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).

-## Hetzner Cloud integration

-If you need a Kubernetes cluster with deep Hetzner Cloud integration I can recommend my article [Managed Kubernetes Cluster (HA) for Side Projects](https://dustindeus.medium.com/managed-kubernetes-cluster-ha-for-side-projects-47f74e2f9436).
-The same steps are valid for K3s.
-The kubelet arguments can be passed to the k3s installation script.

 ## Credits